RosettaCommons/documentation/application_documentation/design/design-applications.md

 - [[RosettaRemodel]]: Redesign backbone and sequence of protein loops and secondary structure elements.
     * [[Remodel]]: Additional remodel documentation
 -  [[Stepwise design|stepwise]]: Simultaneously optimize sequence and structure for small RNA and protein segments.
 Part of the stepwise application.
+-  [[SEWING]]: Build new protein structures from large elements (e.g. helix-loop-helix motifs) of native proteins.

 ##Library Design